 Local aid groups are working to secure housing and accepting donations to support the families.
 The Immigrants Assistance Center in New Bedford is collecting gift cards to restaurants and supermarkets.
 The City of New Bedford is taking furniture donations.
 And the International Institute of New England is accepting cash.

-“To be honest, I told them, ‘You’ll learn English at school, but [when] you’re at home, you try to speak Persian so you don’t forget your own language,’” said Ehssan.
+“To be honest, I told them, ‘You’ll learn English at school, but [when] you’re at home, you try to speak Persian so you don’t forget your own language,’” F.E. said.
 “Because it will help them again.
 I hope we can have a time to move back to our country, be in our country, see our country.
 So they should not forget their own language.”

 This story originally appeared on CAI, the local NPR station for the Cape and Islands.